kbaesler/Wave/docs/source/faq.rst

 Do I need both software packages installed?
 -------------------------------------------
-Wave has been developed with it's dependencies in mind allow the library to be in two different ways:
+Wave has been developed with it's dependencies in mind to allow the library to be used in two different ways:

 1. When only the ArcGIS Desktop is installed:

-    - You can use the Wave.Extensions.ESRI assembly only.
+    - You can use the Wave.Extensions.ESRI assembly.

 2. When both the ArcGIS Desktop and ArcFM Solution is installed: